Seifpetit/seif-editor/README.md

 ## Overview

-Seif Editor is a custom-built internal tooling platform for authoring interactive 2D experiences.
+This is a cutom engine with media and gameplay authoring editor.
 It combines a lightweight runtime, a modular editor UI, and a deterministic input/render pipeline into a single system designed for clarity, extensibility, and long-term maintainability.

-The project focuses on **engineering the tool itself** rather than shipping a single product: custom input routing, panel composition, asset pipelines, and render-order control are all implemented from scratch without external frameworks.
+My focus was on **engineering the tool itself** rather than shipping a single product, so this is not a finished product, but it already has strong stable foundation: custom input routing, panel composition, asset pipelines, and render-order control are all implemented from scratch without external frameworks.

-This repository demonstrates how to design and scale an internal editor from first principles.
+This repository demonstrates how to design and scale an internal editor into 50+ files without mental overload or chaos.

 ---